vcjhwebdev/calculator/README.md

 # Calculator Web App

-A simple calculator, built as a Progressive Web App.
+A very simple calculator, built as a Progressive Web App.
 Playable [here](https://vcjhwebdev.github.io/calculator)!

 ## Features

-- Use localStorage to save memory
+- Uses localStorage to save memory

+### Changelog

+**Version 1.1.3**

+- Make functions into a single object
+- Use localStorage instead of cookies